The Best Sci-Fi Movies On Netflix Right Now, Ranked

 Netflix‘s selection of good sci fi movies isn’t exhaustive, but there’s still plenty worth exploring nestled among the sequels and paycheck-generators.
 Keep on scrolling for 10 of the best sci-fi movies on Netflix streaming to watch right now, all taking you from the moon, the farthest reaches of space, and to the outer fringes of reality itself.

-Related: The Best Fantasy Movies On Netflix Right Now
+Related: The Best Sci-Fi Shows On Netflix Right Now

 1. The Matrix (1999)